 You will need the following materials to do the work of the course.
 The required textbook is available from the University’s textbook supplier, MBS Direct.

 *If your profession uses an alternate to the APA, you may substitute it for the above.

 These are not required for the course, but you may find them to be useful.

-This course utilizes two assignment tracks to prepare learners for writing for an academic journal and professional practice.
-For the academic journal article, learners work through a writing process of planning, outlining, revising, and considering publication options.
-In the professional practice track, learners share writing samples and discuss issues key to professional practice as they move through the creation of a proposal report.
+This course utilizes two assignment tracks to prepare students for writing for an academic journal and professional practice.
+For the academic journal article, students work through a writing process of planning, outlining, revising, and considering publication options.
+In the professional practice track, students share writing samples and discuss issues key to professional practice as they move through the creation of a proposal report.